-The use of LLMs beyond traditional AI methods presents new functionality to improve how data is processed, analysed, and interpreted.
+The use of LLMs beyond traditional AI methods presents new functionality to improve how data is processed, analyzed, and interpreted.
 In this section, five key use cases are presented based on early emerging work.

 Data Interpretation and Fusion: Engineering systems generate large volumes of heterogeneous data, including structured sensor outputs and unstructured sources such as maintenance logs, technician notes, and incident reports.
 Traditional monitoring systems are often limited to focusing only on the former as adopted algorithms are limited to a single data type.
-LLMs, however, have demonstrated good capabilities for processing unstructured text and can extract actionable insights from these sources [79].

-For instance, an LLM can analyse a corpus of maintenance logs to identify recurring fault descriptions, correlate them with components or environmental specific conditions, and flag emerging issues.
-In addition to interpretation, LLMs can perform data parsing and fusion tasks[81].
+LLMs, however, have demonstrated good capabilities for processing unstructured text and can extract actionable insights from these sources [67].
+For instance, an LLM can analyze a corpus of maintenance logs to identify recurring fault descriptions, correlate them with specific components or environmental conditions, and flag emerging issues.
+In addition to interpretation, LLMs can perform data parsing and fusion tasks [68].
 This involves integrating information from multiple modalities (e.g., textual logs, sensor metadata, and operational parameters) to construct a holistic view of a system's condition.
 This integration provides additional context for monitoring tasks.

 Anomaly Detection and Fault Diagnosis: LLMs can enhance traditional anomaly detection by identifying patterns in textual data that is related to faults detected in numeric data analysis [65].
-For example, subtle shifts in the language used in operator notes, such as negative sentiment regarding the machine's operating condition may indicate deteriorating conditions before analytical tools detect the fault.
-In fault diagnosis, LLMs can serve as intelligent assistants that retrieve and analyse relevant historical cases.
-When presented with an error message or fault code, an LLM can search through records to find similar instances, summarise the root causes, and suggest corrective actions.
-This capability is particularly valuable in complex systems where fault signatures are complex or evolve, with the 'utilisation of unlabelled data mentioned as an open challenge[66].
+For example, subtle shifts in the language used in operator notes, such as negative sentiment regarding the machine's operating condition, may indicate deteriorating conditions before analytical tools detect the fault.
+In fault diagnosis, LLMs can serve as intelligent assistants that retrieve and analyze relevant historical cases.
+When presented with an error message or fault code, an LLM can search through records to find similar instances, summarize the root causes, and suggest corrective actions.
+This capability is particularly valuable in complex systems where fault signatures are complex or evolve, with the utilization of unlabeled data mentioned as an open challenge [69].

-Human-in-the-Loop

-Monitoring:

-Monitoring is not solely a technical process; it often involves human judgment, especially in high-stakes or uncertain scenarios.
-LLMs can enhance human-in-the-loop monitoring by acting as collaborative partners that summarise diagnostics, highlight anomalies, and propose remedial action.
+Human-in-the-Loop Monitoring: Monitoring is not solely a technical process; it often involves human judgment, especially in high-stakes or uncertain scenarios.
+LLMs can enhance human-in-the-loop monitoring by acting as collaborative partners that summarize diagnostics, highlight anomalies, and propose remedial action.
 For example, an LLM can generate concise summaries of daily maintenance activities, flag unresolved issues, and recommend follow-up actions.
-Research undertaken in human-in-the-loop for manufacturing with collaborative robots (widely named cobots) for manufacturing assembly has demonstrated and the potential[67].
-Furthering research in humanin-the-loop for monitoring tasks can help prevent unresolved issues from being missed.
-There is a large body of applicable research human-in-the-loop with machine in learning[68] and early work using LLMs [69].
+Research undertaken in human-inthe-loop for manufacturing with collaborative robots (widely named cobots) for manufacturing and assembly has demonstrated the potential [70].
+Furthering research in human-in-the-loop for monitoring tasks can help prevent unresolved issues from being missed.
+There is a large body of applicable research in human-in-the-loop with machine learning [71] and early work using LLMs [72].
 This has the potential to reduce cognitive load and accelerate decisionmaking.